bchall/mqtt-dashboard/README.md

 # MQTT Dashboard

-Yet another JavaScript dashboard project for use with RabbitMQ MQTT.
+A JavaScript dashboard project for use with RabbitMQ MQTT.
 This project requires Linux with the following prerequisites.

 ## Prerequisite